 Step 4: Design Your Core Mechanics

 These are the fundamental rules of your game.
-The most crucial decision is your Resource System.
-This choice defines your game's pacing and feel.
+The most crucial decision is your Resource System, as this defines your game's pacing and feel.

-- Will you use a high-variance system like Magic: The Gathering's lands, which can create unpredictable games but also frustration?
+- Will you use a high-variance system like Magic: The Gathering's lands, which can create exciting, unpredictable games but also frustrating "mana screw" situations?

-- Will you opt for a consistent, auto-increasing system like Hearthstone's Mana, which became the digital standard for accessibility?
+- Will you opt for a consistent, auto-increasing system like Hearthstone's Mana, which became the digital standard for accessibility and smooth gameplay curve?

 - Or will you innovate with a hybrid model?
 The modern hit Flesh and Blood uses a "Pitch" system where any card can become a resource, forcing a difficult choice between playing a card now or saving it for later.